Para powerlifting classification: History

 In 1983, classification for cerebral palsy competitors in this sport was done by the Cerebral Palsy International Sports and Recreation Association.
 Classification was done at this time based on weight.
 By the early 1990s, powerlifting classification had moved away from medical based system to a functional classification system.
 Because of issues in objectively identifying functionality that plagued the post Barcelona Games, the IPC unveiled plans to develop a new classification system in 2003.
 This classification system went into effect in 2007, and defined ten different disability types that were eligible to participate on the Paralympic level.
 It required that classification be sport specific, and served two roles.
 The first was that it determined eligibility to participate in the sport and that it created specific groups of sportspeople who were eligible to participate and in which class.
 The IPC left it up to International Federations to develop their own classification systems within this framework, with the specification that their classification systems use an evidence based approach developed through research.

 Classes

-Classification for paralympic powerlifters is based on the bodyweight of athletes.
+Classification for Para powerlifters is based on the bodyweight of athletes.
 This means that athletes with different physical impairments compete in the same events.
 In 1983, there were five cerebral palsy classifications.